LostBeard/SpawnDev.PatchStreams/README.md

 - Restore points can be set at any point and restored easily to make undo/redo easier.
 - Supports data deletion, insertion, overwriting, undo/redo, restore points, partial data views, multi-stream read-only sources, and multiple stream insertion.
 - Low memory usage and blazing fast modifications.
-- IMPORTANT - Once data has been added to a PatchStream it cannot be modified in any way.
+- IMPORTANT - Once data has been added to a PatchStream it should not be modified in any way.
 Modify the PatchStream itself.